tannerbyers/current-tanner-website-v8/posts/learn-corporate-java.md

 4. **Undertake Projects**

    Apply your knowledge by working on practical projects.
 Start with small-scale applications and don't worry if you don't finish them.
    We're building these to learn, not to deliver code complete projects.
    I've got [a running list of application ideas here](/posts/coding-ideas/) but I recommend you build whatever you're interested in!

+#### Remember to have fun along the way!
+You're not getting paid to learn this (YET).

 By following these steps, you'll be well-prepared to pursue a rewarding career in Java development.